Welcome to university housing at Stanislaus State.

 2. Read the Housing License Agreement and Administrative Policies and Procedures (e.g. check-in & check-out dates, community living expectations, cancellation policy, refund policy etc.)

-3. Understand your dining options. (e.g. meal plan composition, food taste, food diversity, etc.)
+3. Understand your dining options. (e.g. meal plan composition, food taste, food diversity, special dietary needs, etc.)

 4. Understand the cost and your payment options. (e.g. payment obligations, deposit deferment)

 - Complete the financial planning cost calculator.

 5. Submit the online housing application.
 Click here to access the application.

 6. Turn in a Financial Guarantor Form and pay the $250 deposit.